How to make a compost heap: 10 top tips

 1. Buy a decent compost bin

 If you don’t fancy building a compost heap like the large ones we have at Eden, try a compost bin.
 They’re compact, so they’re perfect for smaller gardens and yards.
+We've lots in our online shop.

 2. Pick the perfect spot for your compost heap or bin